COMPLETE GUIDE FOR VISITING THE STRASBOURG AND COLMAR EUROPEAN CHRISTMAS MARKETS

 STRASBOURG

-All of the Christmas Markets are within a 5-15 minute walk in Strasbourg.
+All of the Christmas Markets are within a 5–15-minute walk in Strasbourg.
 Strasbourg is very walkable and during the Christmas Market season, no cars are allowed on the island from 11am to 8p.m (exceptions are made if you have a car and are staying at a hotel on the island).
-And for Christmas markets that you feel are a little further, then hop on the Tram.
-You can purchase a 24 hr unlimited ride pass for less than $5 when you arrive.
+For Christmas markets that you feel are too far to walk, then hop on the Tram.
+You can purchase a 24 hr. unlimited ride pass for less than $5 when you arrive.
 Take a peek at this interactive Christmas Market map in Strasbourg to see how close everything is.

 CHRISTMAS MARKETS IN AND AROUND COLMAR